Porter Pulled Duck Burger with Beer Pickled Onions

 The innovation was brewing for mass distribution.
 Those strides allowed us to climb the beer hierarchy of needs to indulge in the innovation of flavors.
 So the taste wasn’t really as important as what beer did 1000-years-ago, 500-years-ago and 133-years-ago, as a building block for what we can do now.

 Erik’s apology for the beer is followed by a reminder that the beer did what it was supposed to do—allow us a taste of 1883.
 This “taste” was merely a step on the evolutionary ladder of beer, and was a building block that allowed us to throw fists full of hops into our brew kettles.
 Allowed us the brain space to figure out how to work blood oranges into a gose, and how to make a beer that tastes like marshmallows and campfire.
 We don’t even have to like it, but we should respect it.
 For what it did for us.

-The burger was fantastic and will always remind me of that first night in Denmark.
+The Pulled Duck Burger was fantastic and will always remind me of that first night in Denmark.